Easy Creamy Sun-Dried Tomato Pasta

 Why You’ll Love This Pasta

-• Quick and easy: Ready in about 30 minutes using simple pantry staples.
+• Quick and weeknight-friendly: Ready in about 30 minutes using simple pantry staples, making it ideal for busy nights.

-• Versatile: Serve it as is or add your favorite protein such as mini beef and sausage meatballs, easy Italian meatballs or crispy parmesan chicken.
+• Easy to customize: Enjoy it as-is or or add your favorite protein such as mini beef and sausage meatballs, easy Italian meatballs or crispy parmesan chicken.
+Try stirring in spinach at the very end of cooking for a pop of freshness.

 Recipe Ingredients